Research

 Weak-instrument-robust subvector inference in instrumental variables regression: A subvector Lagrange multiplier test and properties of subvector Anderson-Rubin confidence sets

-Londschien M. and Bühlmann P. (2024), arXiv:2407.15256
+Londschien M. and Bühlmann P. (2026), Journal of Econometrics.

 Instrumental variables regression (IV) is a method for causal effect estimation when controlled experiments are infeasible.
 If the explanatory variable of interest is correlated with the error term (endogenous), standard regression techniques such as ordinary least squares (OLS) yield biased estimates for the causal effect.
 IV uses instruments, variables that are correlated with the explanatory variable but not with the error, to isolate variation in the explanatory variable of interest that is uncorrelated with the error term, to yield an unbiased estimate of the causal effect.